Sevilla Andalusia, Spain Travel Guide

 Be polite and patient, learn basic Spanish, and dress appropriately for religious sites.

-Ask permission before photographing individuals, notably for children.
-Respect religious ceremonies and private moments.
+Ask permission before photographing individuals, especially children.
+Respect religious ceremonies and intimate moments.